You are here : HometeamsExTraPsy

 Objectives:

-• To identify the neurobiological underpinnings of social anhedonia and withdrawal under physiological and pathological conditions such as ASD
+• Identify the neurobiological underpinnings of social anhedonia and withdrawal under physiological and pathological conditions such as ASD, with a primary focus on the role of striatal Medium Spiny Neurons (MSN) in controlling social reward processes,

 Several projects are currently underway: